 If you are aged between 10-18 years old, anyone can refer you to the Children, Young People and Families Eating Disorder Service (CYPFEDS)

 Referral to CYPFEDS can come from yourself, a family member or carer, a school nurse, a GP/ paediatrician, someone at your school/college, a Youth support worker or your counsellor.

 West Sussex Eating Disorder Service treats adults with eating disorders.

 At the moment you can't refer yourself so you need to make an appointment with the GP who will need to see you and access your physical and emotional health before making a referral for you.

 Sussex Mental Healthline

-- We are a service available to anyone concerned about their own mental health or that of a relative or friend.
+- They are a service available to anyone concerned about their own mental health or that of a relative or friend.

 - They provide support for people experiencing distress.

 Please note this is a limited service, if you are in urgent need of help please visit urgent help in a crisis.